mlavi/hugo/content/post/container-infrastructure-strategy.md

 [they can be added together](http://docs.docker.com/reference/builder/#from) to compose a bigger container.

-Therefore, each container layer could represent an area of expertise which models how your organization manages resources and could progress with different development cadence. e.g.:
+Therefore, each container layer could represent an area of expertise which models how your organization manages resources and could progress with a different development cadence. e.g.:

 * your system administrators might take care of the base OS,
 * your network team might address firewall and networking concerns,
 * your server developer team might take care of the server runtime and dependencies,
 * your DevOps team could address configuration, etc.
+* your developers address the application and dependencies.

-Reusing the expertise in your organization suggests a good model to start from and allows independent iteration of each concern by container layer.
+Reusing the expertise in your organization suggests a good starting model and allows independent iteration of each concern by container layer.

 The result is a robust container build that dynamically invokes its dependent layers, allowing each to iterate as needed, reducing complexity for a single, monolithic build and risk for rapid deployment.

-So let's explore that idea in more detail:
+So let's explore this idea in more detail:

 * FROM minimalist/OS